boothj5/head-unit/README.md

         add_test(test_something_else, "test_something_else") ;
     }

-2) Create a header and source file to register and run all modules:
+### Create a header and source file to register and run all modules

 (e.g. testsuite.h):